Tel: 01202 721 373

 North Sea and Channel Sprat FMP

 The North Sea and Channel Sprat FMP is a joint plan between Defra and the Scottish Government.
-The plan is currently being developed by Cefas and covers English and Scottish waters within ICES areas 4, 7d and 7e.
-Publication is set for December 2024.
+The plan was developed by Cefas and covers English and Scottish waters within ICES areas 4, 7d and 7e.
+The FMP was published on 16th December 2025.

 Contact Details for the North Sea and Channel Sprat FMP: